KaimingTao/Think-Kendo/suburi/suburi.md

 ## Cut (Strike)

 - Use arm and elbow to swing the shinai, use power from torso
+- Keep elbow close to body line, the elbow should move up and down, not left, not right.
 - When striking, right leg should catch up and back to temporary kamae position
     - 冴え
 - The trajectory of Shinai, should follow the blade